 Replacing your lifters is a difficult process that requires you to have special tools and equipment.
 This is because you’ll need to remove several components in order to access each lifter.

 In summary, when you hear a ticking noise from your engine, it could mean that you have a bad lifter.
 Replacing this part can cost anywhere between $150 and $300 dollars each.
 An entire set replacement can cost upwards of $1000 dollars.
 Symptoms that may indicate a bad lifter are engine noise, rough running or misfiring problems, illuminated check engine light turning on, and an oil pressure problem.
-Our recommendation is to get your car checked out by an expert mechanic to see if you do need new lifters or if there are other problems at play.
+Our recommendation is to get your car checked out by an expert mechanic to see if you need new lifters or other problems at play.